 - Preventing individuals from developing diabetes from the very initial point.

 When people wish to munch anything; biscuits, chips, cookies, and peanuts are the easiest alternative available on the house shelves.
 In the case of diabetics, it can be a bit tricky.
 For them, they must first check that their food habits do not spike their blood glucose levels too rapidly.
 That’s why they must think before consuming every single dish.

 The GI of peanuts is 14, and the glycemic load of peanuts is 1.
 This makes them one of the lowest-scoring glycemic index foods beneficial for people with diabetes type 2.
 Thus, peanuts are healthy snacks for diabetics.
 Diabetic people are suggested to eat fiber, as it assists in reducing cholesterol levels, gives a full feeling for a longer time, and also decreases glucose absorption.

 On the other hand, peanuts also carry a few significant risks.
-If you are a type 2 diabetic patient, read on to know about the risks and benefits of consuming peanuts and whether or not peanuts raise blood sugar.
+If you are a type 2 diabetic patient, read on to know about the risks and benefits of consuming peanuts and does peanuts raises blood sugar.

 Nutritional Value of Peanuts